ashleyferreiraa/Big-Data-Analytics-project/README.md

 Methodology (Content in "Initial Results and Code" file) :

 1. Data Collection
--	Data on economic factors explored  (available on the repository in csv files) o	GDP o	Unemployment rates o	Mortgages Rates
+-	Data on economic factors explored  (available on the repository in csv files): GDP, Unemployment rates, and	Mortgages Rates
--	Target variable:
+-	Target variable: NHPI
-o	NHPI

 2. Data preprocessing
 -	Check for any missing values: Conduct a thorough examination of each dataset to identify and handle missing values by removing incomplete records.